-5-23.
+5-19.
 Repossessions.

 - a.
 General.
-Requests pertaining to the repossession of vehicles located on the installation will be directed to the Military Police Activity. - b.
+Requests pertaining to the repossession of vehicles located on the installation will be directed to the Fort Moore Military Police Station. - b.
 Requests without a Court Order.
 When a request for assistance in the voluntary repossession (no court order) is provided, assuming the vehicle owner is willing to voluntarily turn in the vehicle, repossession will occur at the Military Police station.
 It is the duty of the repossessing agency to make contact with the vehicle owner and arrange for the repossession. - c.
 Requests with a Court Order.
 When a request for assistance in the repossession of vehicles and a court order is provided, the Military Police will direct the individual to the Office of the Staff Judge Advocate, Administrative and Civil Law Division.
 A legal officer will review the court order and notify the Military Police as to its legal sufficiency.
 Upon approval by the legal officer, the Military Police will make every attempt to assist the requesting individual in obtaining the vehicle specified in the court order.

-5-24.
-Trash, Rubbish and debris
+5-20.
+Trash, Rubbish and Debris.

 - a.
-The removal of trash, rubbish and debris is unauthorized in any location on the installation unless one or more of the following conditions are met: - (1) Persons are responsible for the removal of trash, rubbish and debris in that area, e.g., a unit detail can remove trash, rubbish and debris from their unit area of responsibility for the resident of quarters can remove trash, rubbish and debris from their area - (2) persons working for a trash, rubbish or debris removal company that has been contracted/employed by the installation or privatized housing to remove said items and you are on duty in the performance of that job. - (3) Law Enforcement personnel performing official duties.
-Persons having written permission to remove trash, rubbish or debris from the person responsible for that area.
+The removal of trash, rubbish and debris is unauthorized in any location on the installation unless one or more of the following conditions are met: - (1) Persons are responsible for the removal of trash, rubbish and debris in that area, e.g., a unit detail can remove trash, rubbish and debris from their unit area of responsibility for the resident of quarters can remove trash, rubbish and debris from their area. - (2) Persons working for a trash, rubbish or debris removal company that has been contracted/employed by the installation or privatized housing to remove said items and you are on duty in the performance of that job. - (3) Law Enforcement personnel performing official duties.
+Persons having written permission to remove trash, rubbish or debris from the person responsible for that area. - b.
+Dumping of trash, garbage, refuse, and personal or government property at unapproved locations is prohibited.

-Chapter 6 Hearing Officer Procedures
+Hearing Officer Procedures